JanWilczek/wolf-sound-blog/_posts/podcast/2025-09-28-victor-zappi.md

 I had the pleasure of meeting Victor at the DAFx 2024 conference, where we immediately connected over his paper on running neural networks on Android devices.
 It turned out he used [my Android wavetable synthesizer tutorial]({% post_url collections.posts, 'synthesis/android-wavetable-synthesizer/2022-08-02-app-architecture' %}) in one of his research experiments (with proper citation, of course 😉).

-In this episode, apart from Victor's inspirating career, we focus on digital musical instruments:
+In this episode, apart from Victor's inspiring career, we focus on digital musical instruments:

-* What is a "good" digital musical intrument like?
+* What is a "good" digital musical instrument like?
 * Is it a fixed "box" that you should learn how to play?
 * Or should it be "abused" by opening "the box," and messing with its internals?
-* Can an artist change the digital intrument to make it their own?
+* Can an artist change the digital instrument to make it their own?

-We conclude with the discussion of Victor's LDSP C++ framework to enable low-level audio device control on Android devices.
+We conclude with a discussion of Victor's LDSP C++ framework, which enables low-level audio device control on Android devices.

 This episode is a must-listen for anyone interested in the future of musical interfaces, hackable hardware, and the technology that drives them!